 Classes and programs are available on a number of topics and there’s also a garden onsite that highlights the local flora.

-There’s also a nature trail that’s nearly three miles long and leads to the Prescott National Forest.
+Additionally, there’s also a nature trail that’s nearly three miles long and leads to the Prescott National Forest.
+This is where I usually take my runs whenever I feel like stepping in the nature.

 The center hosts different exhibits and activities throughout the year, so check out their website before you head out.